Frequently Asked Questions

 Payment Plan Installments will not be paid automatically.
 You will be required to make payment by the due date.

 I received the following message.
 "We're sorry, an error occurred.
 Unable to load current activity at this time."

 Is military or third party tuition assistance figured in to my payment plan?

-If you have questions or need assistance, please send us an email at email@example.com or, contact Registration and Financial Services at (800) 231-2391 ext.
+If you have questions or need assistance, please send us an email at firstname.lastname@example.org or, contact the Enrollment Service Center at (800) 231-2391 ext.
 7252 between the hours of 9 a.m. to 6 p.m.
 Monday through Thursday, and 9 a.m. to 5 p.m.
 Friday, CST.